Mountain Biking in New Zealand: A Complete Guide

 Bikes on Trains

 The national train service is very limited in New Zealand, acting more as a scenic rail journey rather than getting from A to B. However, trains and bikes tend to go very well together.
-For example, bikes are welcome on all KiwiRail services for a NZ$10 fee.
+For example, bikes are welcome on all KiwiRail services for an NZ$10 fee.
 You must store bikes in the baggage carriage.
-Other train networks, like Dunedin Railways and the Bay of Islands Vintage Steam Railway connect cyclists to major bike trails, so bikes are welcome on board.
+Other train networks, like Dunedin Railways and the Bay of Islands Vintage Steam Railway, connect cyclists to major bike trails, so bikes are welcome on board.

 Mountain biking Tours around New Zealand

 Because New Zealand is such an awesome mountain biking country, there are mountain biking bus tours that take keen cyclists all over the country catering to all riding abilities.
 Not only is this an easy way to get to all the bike trails, but transporting your bike is sorted.
 The tour company will provide you with a bike and transport it will you on the bus, either by specially designed trailers or on a bike rack.
+Check out Haka Tours or Flying Kiwi which are awesome examples of tours for mountain bikers.

 Accommodation on or near bike trails

 Towns located close to popular bike trails in New Zealand often provide a good selection of accommodation from campsites to hostels to hotels.
 Most cyclists prefer to make use of holiday parks, campsites and hostels, as these accommodation options are affordable and often have somewhere to store bikes or hook you up with local bike hire companies.
-Here are a few links to inform you on what to expect from these different types of budget accommodation:
+Here are a few links to inform you of what to expect from these different types of budget accommodation:

 On multi-day bikes trails, you will find a mix of backcountry huts with limited facilities and lodges, depending on which multi-day trail you do.
 Trails like the Queen Charlotte Track and the Timber Trail are known for their accommodation experiences as well as the ride.